geoserver/geoserver-cloud/docs/deploy/helm/index.md

 It's a basic setup with the `pgconfig` profile enabled (catalog stored in a database).
 Based on the use of [camptocamp/helm-geoserver-cloud](https://github.com/camptocamp/helm-geoserver-cloud) chart.

+## Considerations

+Make sure to review this documentation as a reference [README.md](https://github.com/camptocamp/helm-geoserver-cloud/blob/master/examples/README.md) .
+A local Kubernetes cluster and kubectl are required to run this demo.

 ## Steps

 ### 1. Update dependencies